 ORS is committed to providing a safe working environment to all staff, clients and stakeholders.
 We are closely monitoring the Coronavirus (COVID-19) updates from the State and Federal Government, and we have put a rigorous plan in place to minimise the risk of contamination within our offices and out in the community.

 During this time, our priority is to maintain high-quality servicing while preserving the safety of our staff and clients.
-The management of the Coronavirus situation remains to be our primary focus, and are evaluating our approach as updates are received.
+The management of the Coronavirus situation remains as a primary focus, and we are continually evaluating our approach as updates are received.

 We have taken a range of advice from Federal and State Government departments, the National Disability Insurance Agency, The NDIS Quality and Safeguards Commission, internal experts and our peers, and this will continue to inform our decision-making process.